 Ventilation with the front fly rolled back is just so-so though, because there isn’t a rear vent at the foot end of the shelter.
 Condensation does collect on the walls in high humidity and when there’s a significant temperature gradient between the inside and outside surfaces.
-You’re best bet is to use the GoGo Elite in fair weather, arid conditions, or on short trips where any condensation transfer between the walls and your sleep insulation has little long-term consequence.
+Your best bet is to use the GoGo Elite in fair weather, arid conditions, or on short trips where any condensation transfer between the walls and your sleep insulation has little long-term consequence.

 When setting up the GoGo Elite, four stakes are required at the corners, one at the front of the vestibule, and one at the rear of the tent.
 The front of the tent is held erect using an inflatable airbeam that you inflate with a small hand-held pump.
 Besides better packability, the beauty of the airbeam system is that you can erect the GoGo Elite in the pouring rain without getting the interior of the shelter wet.

-To inflate the airbeam, you blow into a tube which fills an air bladder in the hand-held pump, which you then squeeze to push the air into the airbeam.
+To inflate the airbeam, you blow into a tube that fills an air bladder in the hand-held pump, which you then squeeze to push the air into the airbeam.
 The hand-held pump connects to the airbeam with a special fitting that makes it impossible to inflate if you lose or misplace it, so be careful where you put it.